wamta25/wamta25.github.io/program.md

 slide_id: 4
 ---

 All talks will take place at Saint Louis University, St. Louis, MO 63103.
+A virtual option is also available via Zoom at: https://slu.zoom.us/my/qingleicao.

 <div class="row">